-ANNUAL IMPI LEMENTATIO ON PLA AN 2 STRATEGIC OBJECTIVE 1: SO1: AN ENABLING LEGISLATIVE AND REGULATORY FRAMEWORK Strategic Initiative Activities Output Key Indicators Baseline e for co - Budget (NAD) Responsible SI1: Commencement of Chapters 4 and 5 as well as section 20 of the Electronic Transactions Act to create an enabling environment for digital transactions and services to 1.Enable Chapter 4 and 5 and section 20 of the Electronic Transactions Act 2.Develop regulations for electronic signatures as per section 20(3) of the Electronic Transactions Act Gazette notice Finalised regulations for electronic signatures Publication of notice to enable Chapter 4 and 5 and section 20 in the Government Gazette Publication of regulations in the Government Gazette Electronic Transaction Act (Act No.4 of 2019) Electronic Transaction Act (Act No.4 of 2019) 2022 2023 30% 2024 70% 2025 100% 2026 20,000,000 Entity Ministry of Information and Communications Technology Ministry of Information and Communications Technology SI2:Availing spectrum resources as necessary for 3.Accreditation of security services and products 4.Formulate a 3 year spectrum assignment Finalised accreditation regulations Finalised spectrum assignment strategy Publication of regulations in the Government Gazette Number of accreditation certificates issued Roadmap for issuance of spectrum Electronic Transaction Act (Act No.4 of 2019) National Frequency Band Plan 100% 50% 100% 20,000 CRAN deployment of IMT- 2020 (5G) networks strategy 2022-2024 resources for IMT-2020 (5G) (Government and services as per the Gazette No. mandate of the 7617 Authority 5.Avail spectrum Issuance of Number of Outcome of 50% 100% 40,000 CRAN resources for spectrum licence to spectrum licences Cabinet implementation of telecommunications awarded subject Decision No. , The second sec IMT-2020 (5G) service licensees to spectrum 10 TH licence conditions 21.07.20/006 for network granting rollout and approval for implementation of implementation IMT-2020 (5G) of IMT-2020 use cases (5G) 6.
-Implementation Report on network Written report Spectrum 30% 60% 100% 40,000 CRAN of spectrum deployment and submitted to licence licence conditions implementation of MICT conditions IMT-2020 (5G) use cases SI3: Review of the 7.Assessment of Development of an New/Amended Existing 50% 70% 100% 1,000,000 CRAN regulatory framework existing regulatory appropriate Regulations regulatory to support digital regulatory published in framework transformation of the fitness for digital framework to Government ICT sector transformation support digital Gazette transformation
+STRATEGIC OBJECTIVE 1: SO1: AN ENABLING LEGISLATIVE AND REGULATORY FRAMEWORK Strategic Initiative Activities Output Key Indicators Baseline Timeline for completion B Budget (NAD) Responsible 2022 2023 2024 2025 2026 Entity 1.Enable Chapter 4 Gazette notice Publication of Electronic 30% 70% 100% 20,000,000 Ministry of and 5 and section notice to enable Transaction Information and 20 of the Chapter 4 and 5 Act (Act No.4 Communications Electronic and section 20 in of 2019) Technology SI1: Commencement Transactions Act the Government of Chapters 4 and 5 Gazette as well as section 20 2.Develop Finalised Publication of Electronic Ministry of of the Electronic regulations for regulations for regulations in the Transaction Information and Transactions Act to electronic electronic Government Act (Act No.4 Communications create an enabling signatures as per signatures Gazette of 2019) Technology environment for section 20(3) of digital transactions the Electronic and services to Transactions Act progress towards a 3.Accreditation of Finalised Publication of Electronic 50% 100% 1,000,000 CRAN digital economy security services accreditation regulations in the Transaction and products regulations Government Act (Act No.4 Gazette of 2019) Number of accreditation T ' 1' 1 / certificates issued 1000/ 20.000 CDAN SI2:Availing 4.Formulate a 3 Finalised spectrum Roadmap for National 100% 20,000 CRAN spectrum resources as year spectrum assignment strategy issuance of Frequency necessary for assignment spectrum Band Plan deployment of IMT- strategy 2022-2024 resources for (Government 2020 (5G) networks IMT-2020 (5G)

+and services as per the Gazette No. mandate of the 7617 Authority 5.Avail spectrum Issuance of Number of Outcome of 50% 100% 40,000 CRAN resources for spectrum licence to spectrum licences Cabinet implementation of telecommunications awarded subject Decision No. IMT-2020 (5G) service licensees to spectrum 10 TH licence conditions 21.07.20/006 for network granting rollout and approval for implementation of implementation IMT-2020 (5G) of IMT-2020 use cases (5G) 6.
+Implementation Report on network Written report Spectrum 30% 60% 100% 40,000 CRAN of spectrum deployment and submitted to licence licence conditions implementation of MICT conditions IMT-2020 (5G) use cases SI3: Review of the 7.Assessment of Development of an New/Amended Existing 50% 70% 100% 1,000,000 CRAN regulatory framework appropriate Regulations regulatory to support digital framework's regulatory published in framework transformation of the fitness for digital framework to Government ICT sector transformation support digital Gazette transformation

-STRATEO GIC OBJECTIVE 2: SO D2: RESEARCH A AND DE VELO PMENT 1
+STRATEGIC OBJECTIVE 2: SO2: RESEARCH AND DEVELOPMENT

-Strategic Initiative Activities Output Key Indicators Baseline Timeline for completion Budget Responsible Entity
+Strategic Initiative Activities Output Key Indicators Baseline Т Timeline for completion Budget Responsible Entity

 2022 2023 2024 2025 2026 (NAD)

 SI4: Incorporation of Ministry of

 coding into curricula Education

 for secondary schools

 to empower the youth

 to participate actively

 in a digital economy

 SI5:Availing necessary

 financial resources to

 invest in research a

 development to

 harness IMT-2020

 technologies to provide

 applications from

 commerce, mining,

 agriculture, health and

 education sectors